Thilini-Deshika/Thilini-Deshika/README.md

 - 🤝 I’m looking to collaborate on **open source projects**

-- 👨‍💻 All of my projects are available at [https://thilinideshika.me/](https://thilinideshika.me/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://thilinideshika.me/)

-- 📝 I regularly write articles on [Medium](https://medium.com/@thilini-deshika)
+- 📝 I'm writing articles on [Medium](https://medium.com/@thilini-deshika)

 - 📫 How to reach me [Gmail](mailto:thilinideshika1227@gmail.com)